unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 and the same Cirq circuit (``circuit``) that we have already defined in the section :ref:`Multi-platform Framework <multi_platform_framework>`.

-PEC requires the a good knowledge of the noise model and of the noise strength acting on the system.
+PEC requires a good knowledge of the noise model and of the noise strength acting on the system.
 In particular for each operation of the circuit, we need to build a quasi-probability representation of the ideal unitary gate expanded in a basis of noisy implementable operations.
 For more details behind the theory of PEC see the :ref:`Probabilistic Error Cancellation <guide_qem_pec>` section.